Sony WH-1000XM4 vs Bose QuietComfort SC

 Frequently Asked Questions

-Sony WH-1000XM4 excels if you value top-tier active noise cancellation (anc).
-Bose QuietComfort SC is better if you prioritize world-class noise cancellation with adjustable modes and wind block.
-Pick based on your budget and daily use.
+Sony WH-1000XM4 is the better choice if you prioritize top-tier active noise cancellation (anc).
+Bose QuietComfort SC wins if you value world-class noise cancellation with adjustable modes and wind block.
+Both are rated highly (4.5★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure